This Walkthrough is a step-by-step guide to the different ways of using spreadsheets in Gorilla.

 Perhaps you have two (or more) blocks and between participants you want them shown in a different order.

-To achieve this, use the randomise_block column.
+To achieve this, use the 'randomise_blocks' column.
 Next to the first block put 1s and next to the 2nd block put 2s.
-When a participant comes to the task Gorilla will randomly with replacement pick which block to show first.
+When a participant comes to the task, Gorilla will randomly pick which block to show first.

-Note that the Block displays are outside the randomise_block and so will always be shown in the order 1 then 2.
-If they were inside the randomise block, these would change order too.
+Note that the Block displays do not have a number in the randomise_blocks column, and so will always be shown in the order Block 1 then Block 2.
+If they had a number in the randomise_blocks column that matched their respective trials (so 1 for the Block 1 display and 2 for the Block 2 display), these would change order too.
 This can be useful if you have different instructions for each block.

 Counterbalanced Order: If you want to counterbalance the block presentation, create two spreadsheets (one for each order) and use a randomiser in the experiment tree.

 More than 2 blocks: You can randomise more than two blocks in the spreadsheet.
-Gorilla will do this based on a Latin Square randomly with replacement.
+Gorilla will randomly shuffle the order of blocks independently for each participant.